Rosebud303/Static-Comp-1-Redo/README.md

 ## Overview
 - Used CSS to create the static comp
-- Some elements on page are responsive at 530px
+- Media queries used to make page responsive
 - Clean HTML
 - Semantic HTML tags used
 - Used flex to rearrange elements
-- JavaScript used to change name of dog

 ## My-Project